RailsApps/rails-composer-talk/gh-pages.md

 ### Forget what you've seen, if ...

 * you're a student
-* you only work on one Rails app
+* you work on one Rails app

 --
 ### It's for you, if ...